SynchronizesTeams/smartgement/backend/README.md

 cd backend && go run cmd/main.go
 ```

 The server will start on port **3000** by default.
-Auto-migrations will run automatically on startup.
+Auto-migrations will run automatically on startup and create the necessary tables in your Supabase database.

+### Prerequisites Before Running
+1. Configure `.env` file with Supabase credentials
+2. Ensure your Supabase project is active
+3. Database tables will be created automatically via AutoMigrate

 ### Building for Production